-It is our great pleasure to welcome you to the Advanced Optical Materials and Devices International School that will take place on 1 – 3 March 2016 in London.
-The School will address basics and recent progresses in organic electronics and photonics with sessions on the following themes:
+The Advanced Optical Materials and Devices International School has taken place on 1 – 3 March 2016 in London.
+The School addressed basics and recent progresses in organic electronics and photonics with sessions on the following themes:

 - Material design and synthesis

 - Organic optoelectronic and photonic devices

 The event has also been advertised on the International Year of Light UK website!

 Franco Cacialli, London Centre for Nanotechnology and Department of Physics and Astronomy, University College London

 Giulia Tregnago, London Centre for Nanotechnology and Department of Physics and Astronomy, University College London